GoogleContainerTools/kpt-functions-sdk/README.md

 ### Container images

-At this point you're ready to package and run your function as an executable container image.
+With your working function in-hand, it's time to package your function into an executable docker image.

-Docker build also requires authentication to GitHub:
+`docker build` also requires authentication to GitHub, via the aforementioned credentials:

 ```sh
 cp ~/.npmrc .
 ```

-To build the image:
+To build the docker image:

 ```sh
 npm run kpt:docker-build
 ```

-You can now run the function container, e.g.:
+You can now run the image as a docker container, e.g.:

 ```sh
 docker run gcr.io/kpt-functions-demo/my-func:dev --help
 ```

-To push the image to the registry:
+Docker images are often held in a docker registry.
+To push the image to your registry of choice:

 ```sh
 npm run kpt:docker-push
 ```

-You need to have proper authentication/authorization to be able to push to the registry using the credentials used by `docker push`.
+You'll need proper authentication/authorization to push to your registry.

-This uses the `kpt.docker_repo_base` field in `package.json` which was set during package creation.
+`kpt:docker-push` pushes to the registry specified in the `kpt.docker_repo_base` field in `package.json`.
 You can manually edit this field at any time.

-The default value for docker image tag is `dev`.
+The default value for the docker image tag is `dev`.
 This can be overridden using`--tag` flag:

 ```sh
 npm run kpt:docker-build -- --tag=latest